Manan-Singh/Pollit/README.md

 Functionality still to Implement:
   - Make the entire website responsive (oh god, even bootstrap can't save me now)
   - Make password management system a little stronger
+  - Add functionality to allow users to change their passwords, aka "Forgot Username?" and "Forgot Password?"
   - IDK what else, I accomplished most of what I wanted